 Airy, George Biddell (1801–1892)

-English astronomer, born in Alnwick, Northumberland, who
+George Airy was an English astronomer, born in Alnwick, Northumberland, who

 graduated head of his class from Cambridge in 1823 shortly after devising